OWASP/www-project-benchmark/tab_quick_start.md

 * Run a static vulnerability analysis tool (SAST) against the Benchmark test case code
 * Scan a running version of the Benchmark with a dynamic application security testing tool (DAST)
 	* Instructions on how to run it are provided below
-* Generate scorecards for each of the tools you have results files for
+* Generate scorecards for each of the tools you have results for
 	* See the Tool Support/Results page for the list of tools the Benchmark supports generating scorecards for

 ## Getting Started ##